 In addition to finding a unique name, there are a few additional requirements that are referenced in Louisiana Revised Statute § 12:1306

-• The name of the LLC must include an approved entity designator at the end of the business name.
+- The name of the LLC must include an approved entity designator at the end of the business name.
 The approved entity designators include:

-• Limited Liability Company
+- Limited Liability Company

-• LLC
+- LLC

-• L.L.C.
+- L.L.C.

-• LC
+- LC

-• L.C.
+- L.C.

-• The LLC name can’t contain any word or phrase that indicates or implies that it is organized for an unlawful purpose or is different from what is indicated in the Articles of Organization.
+- The LLC name can’t contain any word or phrase that indicates or implies that it is organized for an unlawful purpose or is different from what is indicated in the Articles of Organization.

-• The name of the LLC can’t imply that the company is an administrative agency of any parish of this state or the United States.
+- The name of the LLC can’t imply that the company is an administrative agency of any parish of this state or the United States.

-• An LLC name can’t include any words in its name that would deceptively or falsely suggest a charitable or nonprofit nature.
+- An LLC name can’t include any words in its name that would deceptively or falsely suggest a charitable or nonprofit nature.

-• In order to use the words “engineer,” “engineering,” “surveyor,” or “surveying” in an LLC, the Secretary of State requires written notice of approval from the Louisiana Professional Engineering and Land Surveying Board
+- In order to use the words “engineer,” “engineering,” “surveyor,” or “surveying” in an LLC, the Secretary of State requires written notice of approval from the Louisiana Professional Engineering and Land Surveying Board.

-• If an LLC in Louisiana includes the words “bank,” “banker,” “banking,” “savings,” “safe deposit,” “trust,” “trustee,” “building and loan,” “homestead,” or “credit union,” in its name, the Secretary of State requires written approval from the Commissioner of the Office of Financial Institutions
+- If an LLC in Louisiana includes the words “bank,” “banker,” “banking,” “savings,” “safe deposit,” “trust,” “trustee,” “building and loan,” “homestead,” or “credit union,” in its name, the Secretary of State requires written approval from the Commissioner of the Office of Financial Institutions

 Step 2: Appoint a Louisiana Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role themselves, some hire a registered agent service.
+Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Louisiana LLC Articles of Organization

 The paperwork to officially create an LLC in Louisiana is called the Articles of Organization.
-To submit the paperwork, either file online or download the Articles of Organization through the Louisiana GeauxBiz website.
+To submit the paperwork, file online or download the Articles of Organization through the Louisiana GeauxBiz website.

-Related: How to fill out the Louisiana Articles of Organization
+Related: How To Fill Out The Louisiana Articles of Organization

 State of Louisiana Secretary of State